equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 <i class="fa fa-link"></i> <a href="https://docs.astro.build/en/guides/rss/#including-full-post-content" target="_blank" rel="noopener noreferrer">RSS 🚀 Astro Documentation</a>

+The default plugin `@astrojs/rss` also only has a few basic fields.

 ### RSS v Atom

-Looking into syndication feed generation it's like everyone is using rss 2.0 instead of atom.<br />
+Looking into syndication feed generation it seems like rss 2.0 is used more than atom.<br />
 Atom seems to fit better with syndication & seems to have more features.

 <i class="fa fa-link"></i> <a href="https://www.intertwingly.net/wiki/pie/Rss20AndAtom10Compared" target="_blank" rel="noopener noreferrer">Comparison of RSS and Atom Web Feed Formats</a>